AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 The Test Token (TST) will be an ERC20 token that will be used to pay for transaction fees on the Aztec Network.

-It will also used on L1 as part of the validator selection process.
+It will be also used on L1 as part of the validator selection process.

 Protocol incentives are paid out in TST.